 Nitrosomonas Explained

 Nitrosomonas is a genus of Gram-negative bacteria, belonging to the Betaproteobacteria.
-It is one of the five genera of ammonia-oxidizing bacteria[1] and, as an obligate chemolithoautotroph,[2] uses ammonia (NH3) as an energy source and carbon dioxide (CO2) as a carbon source in presence of oxygen.
+It is one of the five genera of ammonia-oxidizing bacteria[1] and, as an obligate chemolithoautotroph,[2] uses ammonia (NH3) as an energy source and carbon dioxide (CO2) as a carbon source in the presence of oxygen.
 Nitrosomonas are important in the global biogeochemical nitrogen cycle,[3] since they increase the bioavailability of nitrogen to plants and in the denitrification, which is important for the release of nitrous oxide, a powerful greenhouse gas.[4]
 This microbe is photophobic, and usually generate a biofilm matrix, or form clumps with other microbes, to avoid light.[5]
 Nitrosomonas can be divided into six lineages: the first one includes the species Nitrosomonas europea, Nitrosomonas eutropha, Nitrosomonas halophila, and Nitrosomonas mobilis.
 The second lineage presents the species Nitrosomonas communis, N. sp.
 I and N. sp.
-II, meanwhile the third lineage includes only Nitrosomonas nitrosa.
-The fourth lineage includes the species Nitrosomonas ureae and Nitrosomonas oligotropha and the fifth and sixth lineages include the species Nitrosomonas marina, N. sp.
-III, Nitrosomonas estuarii and Nitrosomonas cryotolerans.[6]
+II.
+The third lineage includes only Nitrosomonas nitrosa.
+The fourth lineage includes the species Nitrosomonas ureae and Nitrosomonas oligotropha.
+The fifth and sixth lineages include the species Nitrosomonas marina, N. sp.
+III, Nitrosomonas estuarii, and Nitrosomonas cryotolerans.[6]

 Morphology

-All species included in this genus have ellipsoidal or rod-shaped cells in which are present extensive intracytoplasmic membranes displaying as flattened vesicles.[1]
+All species included in this genus have ellipsoidal or rod-shaped cells which have extensive intracytoplasmic membranes displaying as flattened vesicles.[1]

-Most species are motile with a flagellum located in the polar region of the bacillus.
-Three basic morphological types of Nitrosomonas were studied, which are: short rods Nitrosomonas, rods Nitrosomonas and Nitrosomonas with pointed ends.
+Most species are motile with a flagellum located in the polar region of the cell.
+Three basic morphological types of Nitrosomonas were studied, which are: short rods Nitrosomonas, rods Nitrosomonas, and Nitrosomonas with pointed ends.
 Nitrosomonas species cells have different criteria of size and shape:[6]

 - N. nitrosa, N. oligotropha, and N. ureae cells are spheres or rods with rounded ends.
 Motility has not been observed in them as well.[6]

-- N. aestuarii and N. cryotolerans present rod shaped cells.[6]
+- N. aestuarii and N. cryotolerans present as rod shaped cells.[6]

 Genome